 13. Ocochi ($120K/year)

-Nan, Wendy and Jessica (from Chicago, Illinois, USA) started Ocochi almost 4 years ago.
+Nan, Wendy and Jessica (from Chicago, Illinois, USA) started Ocochi about 4 years ago.

 Hi there!
 We are Nanny Peggy, Wendy, and Jess, the founders of Ocochi.
 Three generations of women from the same family.
 After a lot of fun and hard work, we have Ocochi – our beloved family-run bedding company.
 We sell boutique bamboo bed linen and luxurious mulberry silk duvets that are sustainable and chemical-free.